Sunwood-ai-labs/AMATERASU/docs/README.en.md

 > [!IMPORTANT]
-> HarmonAI III is a template repository developed using [cline (formerly Claude Dev)](https://github.com/clinebot/cline), [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), and [claude.ai](https://claude.ai/).
-A large portion of the release notes, README, and commit messages were generated using the latest AI technologies.
+>  AMATERASU (formerly HarmonAI III) was developed using [cline (formerly Claude Dev)](https://github.com/clinebot/cline), [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), and [claude.ai](https://claude.ai/).
+Most of the release notes, README, and commit messages were generated using the latest AI technologies.

 ## 🚀 Project Overview

-HarmonAI III is an innovative **AI repository starter kit** integrating AIRA and IRIS.
-This repository aims to dramatically improve developer efficiency by providing a structure and workflow for AI development projects leveraging LLMs.
-Version: `v1.3.0`
+AMATERASU (formerly HarmonAI III) is an innovative **AI repository starter kit** integrating AIRA and IRIS.
+This repository aims to dramatically improve developer efficiency by providing the structure and workflow for AI development projects leveraging LLMs.
+Version: `v0.1.0`

-## 🆕 What's New
+## 🆕 Latest News

-- 🎉 **v1.3.0 Release**:  Added basic Streamlit app structure, improved README file design, fixed several bugs, and updated documentation.
-The Streamlit app now includes functionality to display the contents of the README.md file.
-Error handling for missing README.md files has also been added.
-Furthermore, scripts for adding collaborators to the GitHub repository, automated synchronization workflows with Hugging Face Hub, and automated deployment workflows to PyPI have been added.
+- The repository name has been changed from `HarmonAI_III` to `AMATERASU`.
+Unnecessary workflows have been removed, and the repository has been cleaned up.
+The README.md logo and main image have also been updated.
+A new main image and release notes header image have been added.

 ## ✨ Key Features

 1. **Integrated AI Toolset**: Provides the functionality of AIRA and IRIS in a single package.
-2. **Ready to Use**: Easily create a repository with a high-quality initial structure by using it as a template.
+2. **Ready-to-use**: Easily create a repository with a high-quality initial structure by using it as a template.
-3. **Automated Development Workflow**: Automates commit message generation, release note creation, and issue management.
+3. **Automated Development Workflow**: Automates commit message generation, release note creation, and issue management (some workflows have been removed).
 4. **Multilingual Support**: Supports international project deployment through automated README translation.
 5. **Flexible Customization**: Easily adjustable to suit project needs.
-6. **Automated Collaborator Invitation**:  Collaborator invitation script using the GitHub API.
-7. **Streamlit App**: A basic Streamlit application to display the README.md file.
+6. **Streamlit App**: A basic Streamlit application to display the README.md file.

 ## 🔧 How to Use

 ### Running the Streamlit App
-1. Install the necessary packages with: `pip install -r requirements.txt`.
+1. Install the necessary packages with `pip install -r requirements.txt`.
-2. Run: `streamlit run app.py`.
+2. Run `streamlit run app.py`.

 ### AIRA Example:
 ```bash